-Create your perfect Animal Crossing life by using fan-made designs
+Animal Crossing: New Horizons — How to use Creator IDs, Design IDs, and QR Codes

 How to make your own QR codes

 There are a few different ways to create QR codes for your designs.
 If you happen to own Animal Crossing: New Leaf or Animal Crossing: Happy Home Designer on the Nintendo 3DS, you can create and share QR codes from those games.
 However, if you don't have those games then you're going to need to use acpatterns.com.
-You can scan in pre-existing images and convert them into Animal Crossing images.
-Just be aware that these converted images won't look nearly as good as the originals.
+This website allows you to scan in pre-existing images and convert them into a format that can be used within Animal Crossing.
+Just be aware that these converted images will be very pixelated and won't look nearly as good as the originals.

+Another thing you will want to keep in mind is the size.
+If an image is too large it will need to take up more than one cube of design space.
+It will also download as multiple QR codes.
+If you don't plan to use the design on multiple side-by-side items or as standalones, a wide or tall design will probably not look right.
+The more square an image space is, the better it will fit into the design pattern.

-- Go to acpatterns.com.
+- Go to acpatterns.com then select Editor.

 - If you want to draw something from scratch, use the drawing tools provided.
 If you want to convert an existing image like a meme, select Convert.

 - Adjust the settings until the image looks the way you want it to.
+Then select Convert!

 - You might want to touch the picture up using the drawing tools.
 If you like the way it looks, select Generate QR Code.